you are here

 To comply with the law

-The Convention on the Rights of Persons with Disabilities by the United Nations states that individuals with a disability have equal rights as everyone else.
+• Belgium ratified the Convention on the Rights of Persons with Disabilities by the United Nations in July 2009.This convention states that individuals with a disability have equal rights as everyone else.
 This convention includes the right to access information through the internet.
-When no or insufficient measurements have been take to give disabled individuals the same access to information and services as others, this is defined as discrimination.
+When no or insufficient measurements have been taken to give disabled individuals the same access to information and services as others, this is defined as discrimination.

-As of the 23th of September 2018, the European directive on the accessibility of the websites and mobile applications of public sector bodies has been converted into Belgian law. summary of this European directive.
+• As of the 23rd of September 2018, the European directive on the accessibility of the websites and mobile applications of public sector bodies has been converted into Belgian law. summary of this European directive.

-In 2025 also commercial websites will have to be accessible thanks to the european Accessibility Act.
+• In 2025 also commercial websites will have to be accessible thanks to the European Accessibility Act.

 Read more